nOS-Coding/SetMyMac/README.md

 A productivity-focused setup for workplace and administrative use.
 Browser, office suite, and communication tools.

 ### Developer
-A full development toolchain -- Xcode CLT, Homebrew, Git, Node.js, Python 3.12, OpenJDK, core CLI tools, Oh My Zsh, Docker, and Rectangle -- followed by IDE selection and standard picks.
+A full development toolchain -- Xcode CLT, Homebrew, Git, Node.js, Python 3.14, OpenJDK, core CLI tools, Oh My Zsh -- followed by IDE selection and standard picks.

 ### General User
 A clean, simple setup for everyday browsing, communication, and AI assistance.